 other than immediate activities, have a duration of 11 working days or more.

 Major Activity Permits are usually required for the most significant activities on the highway, as Permit Authorities will generally need the most advance notice in for such activities.
 This is why it is expected that Permit Authorities will choose to incorporate the requirement to obtain a provisional advance authorisation (PAA) as part of the application process for a Major Activity Permit.
 This should incorporate a minimum of three months advance notice of the proposed activity, to enable appropriate planning and co-ordination.
-The application for a PAA should include a description of the proposed activity and the proposed start and end dates.
+The application for a PAA must include a description of the proposed activity and the proposed start and end dates.

 6.6 Permit for Standard Activities